 YALSA in partnership with the Chief Officers of State Library Agencies (COSLA) is hosting a year-long National Forum on Transforming Teen Services Through Continuing Education from June 1, 2017 through May 31, 2018.
 This effort brings together state library agency (SLA) youth consultants with thought leaders in libraries, youth development, afterschool programming, professional development, and more.
 The Forum will leverage both in-person and virtual discussions, and will lead to the publication of a report outlining priorities in continuing education in teen services in public libraries.
 This project is supported by a grant from the Institute of Museum and Library Services (IMLS).
 Read the grant proposal (.pdf) and the initial press release.

-In February 2018 YALSA hosted two virtual Town Halls to learn about the CE needs of library stafff.
+- In February and March 2018 YALSA hosted three virtual Town Halls to learn about the CE needs of library stafff.
 The events were recorded.

 Recent reports such as the Aspen Institute’s “Rising to the Challenge: Re-Envisioning Public Libraries,” and YALSA’s IMLS-funded “The Future of Library Services for and with Teens: A Call to Action” outline a new vision for public libraries and teen services that can only be achieved by building the knowledge and skills of library staff.
 While some schools of library and information science are looking at how to re-imagine their curricula for pre-service library staff, it is also essential that at the same time there is a united effort to develop strategic directions for cultivating the skills of those already working in the field.